gamehelp16/site-old/_posts/2016-03-17-js1k-2016-elemental-forest-part-1.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">⚛ Elemental Forest is a <a href="https://twitter.com/hashtag/js1k?src=hash">#js1k</a> demo by Richard Sudaryono (<a href="https://twitter.com/gamehelp16">@gamehelp16</a>) <a href="https://t.co/lU2HABTCET">https://t.co/lU2HABTCET</a> <a href="https://t.co/6FtaPd5LQg">pic.twitter.com/6FtaPd5LQg</a></p>&mdash; JS1K (@js1k) <a href="https://twitter.com/js1k/status/700049453919637504">February 17, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-This demo is inspired by [Grove](https://www.androidexperiments.com/experiment/grove), an Android Experiment by Simon Geilfus.
-Also, thanks to [Coding Math](https://www.youtube.com/user/codingmath) YouTube channel for the awesome tutorials, without it my submission this year probably will just be another text based one.
+This demo was inspired by [Grove](https://www.androidexperiments.com/experiment/grove), an Android Experiment by Simon Geilfus.
+Also, I would like to thank [Coding Math](https://www.youtube.com/user/codingmath) YouTube channel for the awesome tutorials.
+Without it my submission this year probably would just be another text based one.

 ---